ighour/my-next-adventure/README.md

 - [ ] Can replace-delete current image?
 Save ID and get full url instead of full url?

 - [ ] Reset password by email ?

+- [ ] Optimize DB queries and schemas

 ### Maybe